 mother in 1937 and 1938.

-my father's father, two of his brothers, an aunt and several people
+an aunt and several people

 who could not be identified.
 The first two are from before the expulsion of the Polish Jews from Leipzig starting